second-state/smart-contract-search-engine/documentation/global_mode.md

 # Global mode

-If running this in global mode, please make sure that the `var publicIp = "";` in the [secondStateJS.js file](../js/secondStateJS.js) is set to the public domain name of the server which is hosting the search engine (including the protocol) i.e. http://search-engine.com

 ## Apache 2
 The following instructions will facilitate a fresh Apache 2 and Virtual Host installation on Ubuntu 18.04LTS